 One goal of this process was to continue the transformation of MNIT's service delivery to an Enterprise Service model.
-In this model, MNIT-provided services would be "bundled" into groups that included individual offerings available within that service and would be owned by an enterprise service team.
+In this model, MNIT-provided services are "bundled" into groups that include individual offerings available within that service, and are owned by an enterprise service team.
 This team is responsible for documenting, delivering, maintaining and staffing that service for the enterprise.